h-mm-v/ppg-thermal-gui/README.md

 <h3 align="center">Graphical User Interface for Extracting Vitals from CMS50d+ Pulse Oximeters and Thermal Cameras</h3>

   <p align="center">
     A multimodal graphical user interface to record synchronous data from a pulse oximeter and thermal camera.
-The rec
     <br />
     <a href="https://github.com/hmmv/ppg-thermal-gui"><strong>Explore the docs »</strong></a>
     <br />